 So in the case of complex instruments like this, an engineer regardless of field will collaborate with and share requirements with several other disciplines.
 By being a specialist in integration of systems which span multiple fields, an engineer can anticipate system-level design decisions or limitations faced by their peers.

-Optomechanical engineering is a relatively recent collaboratory field, operating in the integration space between mechanical engineering and optical engineering.
-By specializing in the integration and assembly of optical systems, optomechanical engineers are experts in working with multidisciplinary design teams to bring optical designs into the physical world.
+Optomechanical engineering is a relatively recent field, operating in the integration space between mechanical engineering and optical engineering.
+By specializing in the integration and assembly of optical systems, optomechanical engineers participate in working with multidisciplinary design teams to bring optical designs into the physical world.